JRL-CARI-CNR-UNIBS/installation/qtcreator.md

 ## set tag and indent size

-Pleas set "Tab size" and "Indent size" equal to 2 in _Tools->Options->Text Editor->Behavior_.
+Pleas set "Tab size" and "Indent size" equal to 2 in _Tools->Options->Text Editor->Behavior_ and "Backspace indentation" to None.
 This helps portability of the indentation.

 ## open a package the first time
 There are two methods to correctly import a package, in both cases you have to compile the package once from terminal before importing the package.